yangsu01/funance_blog/src/blogs/returns.md

 Using this formula on the 2 stocks, if I did my math correctly, we get `Stock 1 Returns = 10% (annually)` and `Stock 2 Returns = -2.2% (annually)`. _W O W_

-Another reason why investing early in diversified index funds almost always out performs investing in highly volatile stocks in the _long term_.
+Another reason why investing early in diversified index funds almost always outperforms investing in highly volatile stocks in the _long term_.

 Ok, going back to _TSM_, we find the the actual `average daily return of TSM = 0.0957%` which we can annualize by just multiplying the daily returns by itself _252_ times (we assume the market is open 252 days a year)